preritdas/mypytoolkit/README.md

 Simple Python-specific tools to make life easier, from `print` options to functions for working with iterables.

+### Threaded List Processing

+the `kit.threadtools` module comes with a function, `list_process`, that makes it easy to send a list of items to an operation to be processed in threads.
+The return value of a thread cannot be accessed directly, and using a `queue.Queue` doesn't guarantee the resulting list comes back in the right order. `kit.threadtools.list_process` will take an `operation` function and `items` (list of items to process) and will send them to individual threads for processing, then collect all the results and return them in the _same_ order.

+This is useful for API calls, file operations, and other I/O-bound tasks.

 ### Type Printing

 `kit.tprint()` displays the contents of an object along with its type.
 I got fed up of constantly writing `print(obj, type(obj))` when debugging so I found myself constantly defining a `tprint()` function: